 I'm Gemma Grainger, an Integrative Counsellor and Psychotherapist in Shoreditch.

-Please know that I am running an additional online practice given the developments of Covid-19.
-Please do enquire as I also will be running some shorter sessions at reduced rates as a result, in addition to the usual running of my practice.
+Please know that I am running online practice given the developments of Covid-19.
+Please do enquire as I also will be running some shorter sessions at reduced rates as a result of the peculiar times.

 I am offering reduced rate sessions online for nhs workers, do get in touch

 Being a human is a complex and difficult task.
 We are all full of conflicting thoughts, feelings and actions at the best of times and when something happens in life - it can be big or small - it can throw us even further into confusion or feelings we might not be able to put our finger on.

 I am a qualified psychotherapist and a fellow human being, and I offer a safe place for you to come and talk things through, or just be.
 Together we can work towards making the trials of life a bit easier for you.